Getting struck by lightning is a proverbially unlikely event to happen unless you’re Walter Summerford.

 “When people think about their superstitious intuitions, they are likely to automatically retrieve examples from memory that support them,” says psychologist Jane Risen.

-Creating our own meaning…
+Create our own meaning…

 The tendency to mistakenly perceive connections and meaning between unrelated things is known as Apophenia and was coined by psychiatrist Klaus Conrad in the late 50s.